Siasconset Golf Club: History

 Also in 1995, the Nantucket Golf Club, Inc. leased the Siasconset Golf Course from the Coffin family for a 10-year period.
 Robert Coffin was the superintendent of the course throughout the lease and maintained the course independently.
 The Coffin family chose not to renew the lease when the course fell into disrepair toward the end of the lease period.

 In 2005, Robert Coffin retired as the course's superintendent and was succeeded by his brother and fellow co-owner Henry Coffin III who came out of retirement to be the course's next superintendent.
 Henry Coffin III previously had worked at Sankaty Head Golf Club as their course superintendent for 22 years.
 Robert Coffin remained the bookkeeper of the club.

 In 2012, Henry Coffin III retired as the course's superintendent as it was then acquired on 1 May 2012 by a joint effort of The Nantucket Island Land Bank and The 'Sconset Trust.
 This was when this course ceased to be privately owned.

-Shortly thereafter, on 19 July 2012, which is 118 years after the course's creation, the course had its first website www.siasconsetgolf.com, which last existed on 10 November 2015.
+Shortly thereafter, on 19 July 2012, which is 118 years after the course's creation, the course had its first website www.siasconsetgolf.com, which expired on 10 November 2015.
 Currently this course is managed by Nantucket Golf Management (NGM) Inc, which is the same management team running the Miacomet Golf Course; one of the other golf courses on Nantucket.
 The current general manager is Alan Costa.
 The current superintendent is Sean Oberly.

 On 24 October 2019, the Siasconset Golf Course was named the New England Golf Course Owners Association's "Golf Course of New England" for 2020.
 The course was also chosen as one of four nominees for the National Golf Course Owners Association's 2020 Best Course in the U.S.

 On 28 May 2021, which is 127 years after this course's creation, the course will be finally requiring tee times in order to play golf.
 The lack of a tee time requirement was unique to this course throughout its history.